DOSull/Spatial-Analysis-and-Modelling/labs/making-maps-in-r/01-making-maps-in-r.md

 View(auckland)
 ```

-to see a view of the data in the *RStudio* viewer.
+to see a view of the data in the *RStudio* viewer, although be aware that this can be quite slow on large datasets so be careful!

-We can also use the `plot` function to plot the data, and, since these data are geographical, we will get an array of small maps one for each data attribute.
-It's important to realise that what is happening here is that because we read the data in with the `sf::st_read` function, *R* knows that these data are spatial and produces maps rather than statistical plots.
+We can also use the `plot` function to plot the data.
+Since these data are geographical, we will get an array of small maps one for each data attribute.
+It's important to realise that what is happening here is that because we read the data in with the `sf::st_read` function, so *R* knows that these data are spatial and produces maps rather than statistical plots.

 ```{r}
 plot(auckland)
 ```

+The default colour scheme of these plots is not great.
+Higher values are at the yellow end of the spectral scale.
+However, it is fiddly to change this, and it is easy to make nicer maps anyway, as we'll see in the next section.

 ## Chloropleth maps